-If you have any Voluntary After-Tax contributions, you may withdraw all or a portion of the current value of that account as of any date by calling the Plan Information Line.
-After-tax contributions made before January 1, 1987 may be withdrawn without pro rata earnings.
-After-tax contributions made after December 31, 1986 must be withdrawn with pro rata earnings.
-A 10% additional tax may be imposed on the earnings portion attributable to the withdrawal of your after-tax contributions made after December 31, 1986.
+If you have Voluntary After-Tax contributions, you may request an in-service distribution of all or a portion of the current value of that account as of any date by calling the Plan Information Line.
+After-tax contributions made before January 1, 1987 ("Pre-87") may be withdrawn without pro rata earnings.
+After-tax contributions made after December 31, 1986 ("Post-86") must be withdrawn with pro rata earnings.
+A 10% additional tax may be imposed on the earnings portion attributable to distribution of your voluntary after-tax contributions made after 1986.